BrightID/BrightID/node.md

 Any verified unique user can run a Brightside node.
 A network of nodes forms the decentralized core of the uniqueness verification service.
 The nodes reach a consensus about changes to the social graph, and store a copy of the complete graph.
 They run software that can detect the presence of sybils based on social graph analysis.
 ## Node Software
 ### Interaction Recorder
 Nodes receive client requests to record signed interactions.
-Signed interactions include the public keys of the two people involved, and a dated proof of interaction signed by both.
-They forward these requests to other nodes for consensus.
+Signed interactions include the public keys of the two people involved, and a dated proof of interaction signed by their private keys.
+Nodes forward these requests to other nodes for consensus.
 ### Consensus
 Nodes reach a consensus about signed interactions.
 Once it's clear that all nodes will accept a signed interaction, it's added to the social graph.
 ### Uniqueness Verification Service